anamatoso/Linux-cheat-sheet/README.md

 ------- | -----------
-`man command` | Shows the manual for the specified command `echo $varname` | Displays a variable's value (eg. $SHELL)
+`man command` | Shows the manual for the specified command `echo $varname` | Displays a variable's value (eg. $SHELL) `set -e` | When put in the beginning of a script, stops the script when it reaches an error.

 ## Contributing
 Contributions to improve and expand this cheat sheet are welcome!
 Please feel free to create issues or to fork this repository, make your changes, and submit a pull request.